 This journal is a member of the Committee on Publication Ethics (COPE).

-The Counseling Psychologist is the official publication of the Division of Counseling Psychology (Division 17) of the American Psychological Association.
-Each issue includes a major article or set of articles on a specific theme of importance to the theory, research, and practice of counseling psychology.
+The Counseling Psychologist is the official publication of the Society of Counseling Psychology (Division 17) of the American Psychological Association.
+Articles focus on the theory, research, and practice of counseling psychology.
 In addition, the journal has two forums, the International Forum and the Legacies and Tradition Forum, which highlight scholarship involving international populations and document the history of the field of counseling psychology, respectively.

 |Cindy L. Juntunen||University of North Dakota, USA|